 The Monitor Farm Programme is a Scotland wide network of farms across the sectors, led by farmers, for farmers, to help improve productivity and farm business profitability.

 Monitor Farms are normal, commercial farms which are typical for their area.
 The monitor farmer opens up the business to a local group who become involved in the decision making process for the farm.
 Aided by a facilitator and a community group of farmers, the farmer sets an agenda to improve the profitability, productivity and sustainability of the farm business over the three years of the project.

-Co-ordination and Forward Strategy (see link below) is the responsibility of the Monitor Farm Development Group.
+Co-ordination and Forward Strategy is the responsibility of the Monitor Farm Development Group.
 Membership of the MFDG consists primarily of funder representatives, the Scottish Government and a Monitor Farm Facilitator representatives.
 Link to Forward Strategy: /Topics/farmingrural/Rural/business/monitor/ForwardStrategyforMonitorFarmProgramme

 It will instil consistency and continuity across the MF programme, ensuring it evolves, and remains fit for purpose as a vehicle for improving our Knowledge Exchange delivery mechanisms.

-For further information on the current Monitor Farms Programme 2015-2020 please visit:
+For further information on the Monitor Farm Programme 2015-2020 and related links:

 - Quality Meat Scotland (QMS)